hesingh/ventilator/README.md

 The two types are:

 1. Ambu bag version which automates compressing/releasing of the bag to generate air flow to the patient.
-2. Modified CPAP or BiPAP devices
+2. Modified CPAP or BiPAP devices.

 Please also read this medical article regarding ventilators and Covid-19: